 You can’t assume property value will increase

-It’s important to accept that this isn’t always the case.
-You can’t assume value will increase.
-If your house ends up being worth less than the amount you outlaid to buy it, you could run the risk of going into negative equity.
+If your property ends up being worth less than the amount you outlaid to buy it, you could run the risk of going into negative equity.
 This means selling your home may not generate enough proceeds to repay the amount you borrowed.
 This is a very unfortunate position to be in.

 Some people prefer to rent